brson/stdx/README.md

 ***Warning: Don't do this.
 It does not work.
 Instead read the [recommended crates][stdx-current] and link to them [like the pros do](http://doc.crates.io/crates-io.html#using-crates.io-based-crates).***

-Add this to your Cargo.toml:
+Add this to your [Cargo.toml file](http://doc.crates.io/manifest.html):

 ```toml
 [dependencies]